RidleyB/sen/content/_people/riot.md

 title: Riot
 ---

-Met in Karthold prison.
-He was badly injured before the escape, and lost a leg during.
+Met in Karthold prison, sharing the party's cell.
+Escaped from prison alongside the party, and Kael'ith.